 Donaldson operated one continuous E-Sampler air quality monitor at Black Hill Public School during the reporting period.
-Table 6.7 and Figure 6.5 summarise the continuous monitoring data for the reporting period.
+Table 6.7 and Figure 6.5 summarise the continuous monitoring data since installation of the current E-Sampler unit.
 The measurement of PM{10} by optical methods (such as by DustTrak and E-Sampler monitors) is known to be particularly sensitive to rainfall or high humidity events.
 Monthly inspections of the E-Sampler monitor and regular servicing of the instrument assist with reducing occasions when the measurements become unstable or drift from sensible values.